 As a writer and journalist, the one thing that stood out for me in Boorstin’s tome is his depiction of the news media’s behaviour.
 One instance he illustrates is particularly poignant.

 Early in the book, the author writes about the relationship between political demagogue Senator Joe McCarthy and the American press corps, whom, Boorstin argues, empowered the rogue politician through the coverage they gave him in the 1950s.
-What amazed me is that nearly word-for-word Boorstin could have been writing about the relationship between today’s news media and former U.S. President Donald Trump.
+What amazed me is that Boorstin could have been writing about the relationship between today’s news media and former U.S. President Donald Trump.

 Boorstin writes of McCarthy: